The Theory of ramification: The circle of ramification

-\begin{remark} The next result tells us that for any finite set of the integers, we can get controll on the radius of the circle of ramification.
+\begin{remark} The next result suggests that for any finite set of the integers, we can get control on the radius of the circle of ramification.
 In other words, there appears to be lack of degree of freedom in constructing circles of ramification, given any finite set of integers. \end{remark}